snowch/ibm-analytics-engine-python/docs/examples.rst

 .. literalinclude:: example_scripts/cluster_status.py

-To poll for the Cloud Foundry status until it is 'succeeded' or 'failed':
+Alternative option to poll for the Cloud Foundry status until it is 'succeeded' or 'failed':

 .. literalinclude:: example_scripts/cluster_status_poll.py